Rain Chains

 The lower end of the rain chain can be in a rain barrel, or a French drain in the ground where the water can seep away.
 Swales or shallow ditches can direct excess water away from foundations of buildings.

 There are many types of decorative rain chains available, including some made of solid copper, or like these ones, out of salvaged junk.
+Your diy rain chain will be unique and unusual, no matter what you use to create it.

-Pacific Tree Frogs make their homes in all kinds of garden junk, including the rain chains...Pacific Tree Frogs make their homes in all kinds of garden junk, including the rain chains...
+Pacific Tree Frogs make their homes in all kinds of garden junk, including the rain chains...Pacific Tree Frogs make their homes in all kinds of garden junk, including the glass rain chains...

 If you look online but the ones there are out of your price range, making rain chains yourself using found and salvaged items will help the garden craft budget, and I guarantee no-one will have anything like it.